 Whatever it was, my mom turned out to be my best coach as a small business owner and then as an executive coach.
 Here are a handful of my learnings from Mom:

 - Seek first to understand, then to be understood.
-While Steven Covey might have first written that in his best-selling book, “The Seven Habits of Highly Effective People”, my mom was the poster child for great listening.
-All it took for her was to ask a number of the right questions and off I would go sometimes for hours at a time.
-She would just sit there and nod, smile on occasion, and allow me to keep talking.
+While Steven Covey might have first written this in his best-selling book, The Seven Habits of Highly Effective People, my mom was the poster child for great listening.
+All it took for her was to ask several right questions and off I would go sometimes for hours at a time.
+She would just sit there and nod, smile occasionally, and allow me to keep talking.

-- I once read best-selling author Jim Collins describe leadership as follows,”The art of getting people to want to do what must be done.”
-I’m not sure my mom ever read that book or took that class, but she was very good at getting family members, friends, and colleagues to do things that we didn’t always want to do or know how to do… and do it.
+I once read best-selling author Jim Collins’ description of leadership: The art of getting people to want to do what must be done.
+I’m not sure my mom ever read that book or took that class, but she was very good at getting family members, friends, and colleagues to do things we didn’t always want to do or know how to do.
 She never raised her voice.
 I never felt threatened or manipulated.
 I just did what I was told.
 I was terrified of disappointing her.

 So on Mother’s Day, I raised my glass and toasted Mom for all she taught me about small business and life.
 On this special day, and always, moms MATTER.